 The 1940 Act requires that a business development company make available managerial assistance to its portfolio companies by providing significant guidance and counsel concerning the management, operations, or business objectives and policies of the respective portfolio company.
 The Company provides these and other services through its adviser, GMC.
 Currently, neither the Company nor GMC receives fees in connection with managerial assistance.
-GMC provides managerial assistance to the Company's portfolio companies and currently does not charge for those services.
-If GMC does charge managerial assistance fees in the future, any such fees will be credited to the base management fee otherwise due to GMC from the Company under the Advisory Agreement.
-However, GMC also receives fees for the other services it provides, and 50% of those fees for other services are credited to the investment advisory fees due to GMC.
+However, GMC receives fees for the other services it provides, and 50% of those fees for other services are credited to the investment advisory fees due to GMC.
 These other fees are generally paid to GMC upon the closing of the investment.
 These fees are generally non-recurring, are recognized as revenue when earned and are paid directly to GMC by the borrower or potential borrower upon closing of the investment.
-These fees are generally non-recurring, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring loans, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.
-Any services of this nature subsequent to the closing would generally generate a separate fee at the time of completion which is payable either to the Company or GMC.
+The services GMC provides vary by investment, but generally include a wide variety of services to the portfolio companies such as investment banking services, arranging bank financing, arranging equity financing, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring existing loans, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.
+Any services of this nature subsequent to the closing would generally generate a separate fee at the time of completion.
 From time to time, the Company is invited to participate as a co-lender in a transaction.
 In the event that the Company does not provide significant services in connection with our investment, loan fees paid directly to GMC in such situations are deferred and amortized over the life of the loan.